raspberrypilearning/sensehat-scratch-mp3-player/en/step_3.md

 --- /task ---

 --- task ---
-Use the **Upload sound from file** button to upload all your MP3 files.
+Use the **Upload sound from file** button to upload all of your MP3 files.
 ![upload_sounds](images/sounds.png)
 --- /task ---

-You should now see your tracks uploaded in Scratch
+You should now see your tracks uploaded in Scratch.
 ![sounds](images/sounds.png)
 --- /task ---